-There has been one risk breach during the year 2024.
-This was solved immediately when the individual position limit was breached.
+During the reporting year 2024 there were no risk beaches.
 The risk profile of the Fund hasn't changed during the reporting period.
 Neither did the investment objective (s) or any of the investment restrictions of the Fund changed during the reporting period.